Curl-Flow: Boundary-Respecting Pointwise Incompressible Velocity Interpolation for Grid-Based Fluids: Related Work

-\citet{Bao2017} proposed a divergence-free interpolation strategy on staggered grid that reconstructs a discrete vector potential field from velocities, to improve interpolation and reduce volume conservation errors in Peskin's classic immersed boundary method \cite{Peskin2002} (note that Peskin's scheme uses smeared delta functions for approximate coupling with solids, rather than the sharp cut-cell approach we advocate).
-However, they solve for the vector potential with the Coulomb gauge, using an expensive global vector Poisson system, similar to methods used in graphics \cite{Tong2003,Ando2015}; they also assume periodic boundary conditions which are impractical for many graphics applications.
+\citet{Bao2017} proposed a divergence-free interpolation strategy on uniform staggered grids that reconstructs a discrete vector potential field from velocities, to improve coupling and reduce volume conservation errors in the immersed boundary (IB) method \cite{Peskin2002}.
+(IB uses smeared delta functions for approximate coupling with solids, in contrast to our "sharp" cut-cells.)
+Similar to methods in graphics \cite{Tong2003,Ando2015}, they recover the vector potential under the Coulomb gauge using a vector Poisson system.
+They also assume periodic boundary conditions, which are undesirable for most graphics applications, and only suggest non-periodic domains as future work.
+Their periodic, obstacle-free setting decouples the vector problem into three scalar Poisson solves, which they treat via the fast Fourier transform (FFT).
+Our method recovers the same potential with an efficient sweep process followed by just one scalar Poisson solve (which can likewise be done via FFT on simple domains).
+We further support interior obstacles and closed domains with a fast DST-based solve.
+For interpolation, they use tensor-product B-splines, similar to ours. \citet{Casquero2018} also considered the immersed boundary method on uniform grids, but like \citet{Evans2013} and in contrast to \citet{Bao2017}, they perform the entire simulation using divergence-free spline basis functions rather, than post-processing staggered data.

-The work of \citet{Silberman2019} in electromagnetics adopts a staggered uniform grid configuration and seeks a discrete edge-based vector potential, with the primary aim of interconverting between electromagnetics solvers based on a vector potentials $\mathbf{A}$ magnetic fields $\mathbf{B}=\nabla \times \mathbf{A}$.
-They propose a local reconstruction strategy that is less parallel and more complex than ours, as it involves several special cases.
-Like us, they use a Poisson-based gauge transformation to enforce the Coulomb gauge, but their simpler boundary conditions enable a Fourier-based solution.
+\citet{Silberman2019} adopt a staggered uniform grid configuration and seek a discrete edge-based vector potential, similar to our setting, but for applications in electromagnetics.
+They propose a sequential, cell-by-cell flooding strategy which is more costly than our approach.
+Specifically, our axis-based sweeping safely assumes zero values in the $z$-component, which reduces the computation per cell, the number of unknowns (by a third), and the number of special cases, while enabling a fast parallel solution via 1D sweeps.
+Like us, they use a Poisson-based correction to apply the Coulomb gauge, but like \citet{Bao2017} they support only uniform grids, and they use infinite boundary conditions to allow solution by FFT. \citet{Silberman2019} additionally suggest an alternative "global linear algebra" approach that is loosely similar to the vector Poisson method of \citet{Ando2015} in that it both removes divergence and recovers a potential satisfying the Coulomb gauge; they note that it scales worse than their flood-then-correct approach.

+In summary, our vector potential recovery approach is most closely related to the uniform staggered grid methods of \citet{Bao2017} and \citet{Silberman2019}, but is more efficient and generalizes these ideas to the more flexible domain boundary conditions and irregular cut-cell solids favored in graphics applications.